Functional JavaScript: basic concepts

 console.log(piped(3)); // 35

-This is called a pipe function.
-And as function composition is not commutative it returns a different result to compose.
+This type of utility is known as a pipe.
+As we mentioned earlier, composition is not commutative, so it returns a different result compared to the compose function.

 language-javascript